dbrower/leaderboard/README.md

 The `update.sh` script uses the `make_leaderboard.py` utility to generate the html page.
 It requires the [wheezy][] template engine to be installed, for better or worse.
-This could be easily swapped out for others.
+This could be easily swapped out for other templating systems.
 The file `leaderboard_template.html` is the template for the html.

  [wheezy]: https://pypi.python.org/pypi/wheezy.template

+The teams are grouped into the bottom three, the top three, and everything in the middle.
+When the page is opened, no teams are displayed.
+By hitting the spacebar, the teams are revealed.
+First the bottom group is shown, then the middle, and finally, on the third press of the spacebar, the top teams are revealed.
+Hitting shift-spacebar will hide the groups in the reverse order.

 Enjoy.